Pinnh/INDEMIND_Camera/README.md

 # Dependencies

-opencv4.x (default not need,when you want to show images,open in CMakeLists.txt by set(USE_OPENCV 1) and config it's path)
+opencv4.x (default not need, when you want to show images, open in CMakeLists.txt by set(USE_OPENCV 1) and config it's path)

 ## Build and Run